Celestial navigation: Use of time

-Traditionally, a navigator checked their chronometer(s) from their sextant, at a geographic marker surveyed by a professional astronomer.
+Traditionally, a navigator checked their chronometer(s) with their sextant at a geographic marker surveyed by a professional astronomer.
 This is now a rare skill, and most harbormasters cannot locate their harbor's marker.
 Ships often carried more than one chronometer.
-Chronometers were kept in gimbals in a dry room near the center of the ship.
+Chronometers were kept on gimbals in a dry room near the center of the ship.
 They were used to set a hack watch for the actual sight, so that no chronometers were ever exposed to the wind and salt water on deck.
 Winding and comparing the chronometers was a crucial duty of the navigator.
 Even today, it is still logged daily in the ship's deck log and reported to the captain before eight bells on the forenoon watch (shipboard noon).
 Navigators also set the ship's clocks and calendar.
-Two chronometers provided dual modular redundancy, allowing a backup if one ceases to work, but not allowing any error correction if the two displayed a different time, since in case of contradiction between the two chronometers, it would be impossible to know which one was wrong (the error detection obtained would be the same of having only one chronometer and checking it periodically: every day at noon against dead reckoning).
+Two chronometers provided dual modular redundancy, allowing a backup if one ceases to work but not allowing any error correction if the two displayed a different time, since in case of contradiction between the two chronometers, it would be impossible to know which one was wrong (the error detection obtained would be the same as having only one chronometer and checking it periodically: every day at noon against dead reckoning).
 Three chronometers provided triple modular redundancy, allowing error correction if one of the three was wrong, so the pilot would take the average of the two with closer readings (average precision vote).
 There is an old adage to this effect, stating: "Never go to sea with two chronometers; take one or three."
 Vessels engaged in survey work generally carried many more than three chronometers – for example, HMS Beagle carried 22 chronometers.